Code-Institute-Submissions/dhakal79-Portfolio-project-MS1_SeptResub/README.md

 - When i checked the accessibility of feedback page i discovered i forget to add title to iframe (google map).
 I solved it by adding title "google map".
 - I also discovered that Form elements do not have associated labels.
 I solved this by adding assoviated labels.
 - I saw a hyphens between social media icons.
 The problem with &lt;a &gt; tags.
 The problem was solved by writing in css style sheet that target &lt;a &gt; using text-decoration: none;
+- W3C html validation did not pass for feedback page and has an error "element input and br not allowed as child of element ol".
+I solved this by wrapping all the input and br inside element li.
+- W3C html validation did not pass for theory page and has an errors
+  -  "space not allowed for image file name".
+I solved this by including either hyphen or underscore in the file names".
+  - no p element in scope but p end tag seen.
+I solved this by inserting p tags in scope and end.
+  - duplicate id "coagulation" see which was solved by renaming the id.

   <a name="deployment"></a>
 # 6. Deployment